vvoelz/biceps/doc/source/workflow.rst

 Analysis
 --------------

-The :function:`Analysis` is consist of two parts: 1/ using `MBAR <https://pymbar.readthedocs.io/en/master/index.html>`_ algorithm to compute populations and :ref:`BICePs scores <theory>` and 2/ plot the figures to show population and :ref:`nuisance parameters <theory>`.
+The :func:`Analysis` is consist of two parts: 1/ using `MBAR <https://pymbar.readthedocs.io/en/master/index.html>`_ algorithm to compute populations and :ref:`BICePs scores <theory>` and 2/ plot the figures to show population and :ref:`nuisance parameters <theory>`.